carlozdaniel/tic-tac-toe/README.md

 # The Ruby Challenge: Tic Tac Toe

-To complete this challenge you are required to fulfill the following 3 tasks

-# 1 Tic Tac Toe

 ## Objective

 In order to practice what we have learned regarding OOP and best practices, let's implement a Tic-Tac-Toe (Gato in Spanish) game!